 Steampunk is distinguishable in that costumes were traditionally thrifted, hand crafted and modified into remarkable pieces, however with rising popularity, there are now plenty of stores specialising in the neo-vintage fashion.

 Classic outfits consist of corsets, petticoats, waistcoats, duster coats, high collars, steampunk hats, accessories such as goggles and watches, and accents using cogs and buckles, and the colours rarely stray from brass and earthy tones.

 Though there have been new releases in fiction and technological advances, the fashion has remained relatively unchanged and still holds to its well defined niche.
 There are however several styles which stem from the steampunk movement.

-Closest to the traditional steampunk style, gothic steampunk features all the classic details but with bigger focus on lace, sexiness and generally sticking to a darker colour scheme with plenty of black and smaller pops of dark, rich colours like reds and purples.
-It is the gothic take on steampunk that popularised using jewellery, while traditionally, exposed pocket watches were the main accessory.
+Closest to the traditional steampunk style, gothic steampunk features all the classic details but with bigger focus on lace, sexiness and generally sticking to a darker color scheme with plenty of black and smaller pops of dark, rich colors like reds and purples.
+It is the gothic take on steampunk that popularized using jewelry, while traditionally, exposed pocket watches were the main accessory.